 Here’s what happened: I spent a day in a haze of stress, flitting from one administrative task to another.
 I didn’t prioritize creative writing.
 By the end I was sprawled on the couch, back aching from hours of sitting, eyes strained from staring at the computer.

 What I found especially frustrating was that I know better.
-When I feel a day spiraling out of control, I know to take pause and ask: what needs to happen?
-What can wait?
+When I feel a day spiraling out of control, I know to take pause and ask: What needs to happen?
 What would bring joy into the picture?
 But I didn’t.

 We don’t quit doing harmful things until we’re ready.
 We don’t start doing kind things until we understand, on a bone-deep level, that we are worthy of love and tender care.

 Though I left an intense series of caregiving roles and built my own business, I occasionally slip into past patterns.
 If I’m not careful, I find myself working at a frantic pace.
 Why?
 Because it’s familiar.

 I’ve had practice rushing around and doing All The Things.
 I’m not practiced at slowing down.
 No, I am Superwoman!

 It’s humbling to realize what unrealistic demands have done to my body.
 For some time now, I’ve been struggling with low energy.
 I’ve always been proud of my ability to ‘push through.’
 But that ability is a double-edged sword.

 Yes, I am determined.
 But if I don’t use that determination wisely, it will keep me from joy, rest, and relationship.
 Just because I can blaze through all the items on my list doesn’t mean that it’s wise to do so.

 The day after the aforementioned crash-and-burn, I went to yoga, knowing that I needed to take it slow.
 That meant sitting in child’s pose (resting pose) several times.

 In most yoga classes, this is completely acceptable.
 Teachers remind students to rest whenever they need to during the practice.
 But I can count on one hand the number of times I’ve done so.